Dynamically enhancing qubit-photon interactions with anti-squeezing: Qubit spectroscopy in the presence of squeezed photons

-\paragraph*{Qubit spectroscopy in the presence of squeezed photons: } After having characterized the BO, we now turn to the impact of its amplified fluctuations on the qubit.
-The oscillator, whose eigenstates are now squeezed Fock states, is expected to strongly affect the qubit spectrum both dispersively and dissipatively (Appendix~\ref{sec:theory_mid}).
-In the weak dispersive regime $|\chi[r]|\ll\kappa$, we relate the qubit frequency shift $\Delta\omega_q[r]$ and induced dephasing $\Delta\gamma_\phi[r]$ to the mean and correlation function of the BO number operator.
-We find:
+After having characterized the BO, we now turn to the impact of its amplified fluctuations on the qubit.
+The oscillator, whose eigenstates are now squeezed Fock states, is expected to couple more strongly not only to its bath but also to the qubit.
+Both aspects will affect the qubit spectrum.
+In the weak dispersive regime $|\chi[r]|\ll\kappa$, we relate the qubit frequency shift $\Delta\omega_\mathrm{q}[r]$ and induced dephasing $\Delta\gamma_\phi[r]$ to the mean and correlation function of the BO number operator.
+We find (Appendix~\ref{sec:theory_mid}):

-where $\chi[r]$ is the modified interaction strength given by Eq.~\eqref{eq:chi}, and $\braket{\bald\bal}[r]=\sinh^2r$ the mean occupancy of the BO mode.
+where $\chi[r]$ is the modified interaction strength given by Eq.~\eqref{eq:chi}, and $\sinh^2r$ the mean occupancy of the BO mode resulting from its modified bath coupling.
 These equations are derived for a two level system and are adapted for a transmon to fit our data (Appendix~\ref{sec:theory_trm}).
-The frequency shift $\Delta \omega_q[r]$ can be decomposed in two parts.
+The frequency shift $\Delta \omega_\mathrm{q}[r]$ can be decomposed in two parts.
 First, a photon number independent term $\frac{1}{2}\chi[r]$, which is reminiscent of the Lamb shift experienced by an atom immersed in the vacuum fluctuations of an electromagnetic mode.
-Second, a photon number dependent term $\chi[r]\braket{\bald\bal}[r]$, which is reminiscent of the AC-Stark effect.
+Second, a photon number dependent term $\chi[r]\sinh^2r$, which is reminiscent of the AC-Stark effect.
 The term $\chi[0]/2$ is subtracted since the frequency shift is referenced to the absence of pump ($r=0$).
-Interestingly, the expression of the induced dephasing $\Delta\gamma_\phi$ is akin to the dephasing of a qubit dispersively coupled to a mode of thermal occupation $\braket{\bald\bal}[r]$ \cite{Bertet2005, Rigetti2012}.
-This reveals that the qubit experiences the squeezed bath populating higher Bogoliubov energy levels, as a thermal bath.
+Interestingly, the expression of the induced dephasing $\Delta\gamma_\phi[r]$ is akin to the dephasing of a qubit dispersively coupled to a mode of thermal occupation $\sinh^2r$ \cite{Bertet2005, Rigetti2012}.
+This reveals that the qubit experiences the squeezed bath populating higher BO energy levels, as a thermal bath.
 In principle, this induced decoherence, flagged by \cite{Shani2022}, could be cancelled by injecting conversely squeezed radiation while preserving the interaction enhancement \cite{Qin2018, Leroux2018}.